 About Us

-Durham Crisis Response Center (DCRC) is the oldest provider of comprehensive shelter and support services to survivors of domestic, sexual, and family violence and human trafficking in the Durham area.
-DCRC’s continuum of service includes a 24-hour help line, emergency shelter, safety planning, crisis intervention, information and referrals for job training, housing, and childcare, counseling referral and support groups, legal advocacy, assistance with filing for victim compensation, hospital accompaniment, and community education and outreach.
+Durham Crisis Response Center (DCRC) is the oldest and largest provider of comprehensive support services and shelter to survivors of domestic, sexual, and family violence and human trafficking in the Durham area.
+DCRC’s continuum of services includes a 24-hour help line, emergency shelter, safety planning, crisis intervention, support groups, legal advocacy, assistance with filing for victim compensation, hospital accompaniment, counseling, and information and referrals for job training, housing, and childcare, as well as community education and outreach.

-All of DCRC’s services are confidential, free, and offered in English and Spanish.
+All of DCRC’s services are confidential, free, and many are offered in Spanish.
+We also use a secure language line and can provide support in most languages and to all people with disabilities.
 DCRC also offers educational workshops and professional training for service providers, law enforcement, hospitals, faith-based organizations, schools, civic groups, and other community members.

 Our goal is always to be there when a victim is in need.